Overview

 To check the status of a process or troubleshoot a failed process, follow these steps:

-1. Open FLOWX Designer.
+1. Open FlowX.AI Designer.

 2. Go to Processes → Active Process → Process instances.

-3. Click Process status button.
+3. Click Process status icon.

-Understanding the Process Status Data
+Understanding the Process Status data

 Understanding the various elements within process status data is crucial.
 Here’s what each component entails: